ray-project/ray/doc/source/data/batch_inference.rst

 Using Ray Data for offline inference involves four basic steps:

 - **Step 1:** Load your data into a Ray Dataset.
-Ray Data supports many different data sources and formats.
+Ray Data supports many different datasources and formats.
 For more details, see :ref:`Loading Data <loading_data>`.
 - **Step 2:** Define a Python class to load the pre-trained model.
 - **Step 3:** Transform your dataset using the pre-trained model by calling :meth:`ds.map_batches() <ray.data.Dataset.map_batches>`.
 For more details, see :ref:`Transforming Data <transforming_data>`.
 - **Step 4:** Get the final predictions by either iterating through the output or saving the results.
 For more details, see the :ref:`Iterating over data <iterating-over-data>` and :ref:`Saving data <saving-data>` user guides.